 The Vermont Medicare ACO Initiative is the Medicare Fee-for-Service ACO initiative tailored to Vermont that is offered by CMS to ACOs in Vermont under the Vermont All-Payer ACO Model.
 The Vermont Medicare ACO Initiative is largely based on the Next Generation ACO Model and will support ACO design alignment with other Vermont payers’ ACO programs.
 Additionally, Vermont’s Green Mountain Care Board, Vermont’s health care regulatory body, will have a significant role in setting the Vermont Medicare ACO Initiative benchmarks in accordance with standards specified by CMS and subject to CMS approval.
-Note that for Performance Year 1, the Vermont Medicare ACO Initiative will be a modified version of the Next Generation ACO Model, and for this Performance Year, ACO participants will be considered to be participants of the Next Generation ACO Model.
+Note that for Performance Year 1, the Vermont Medicare ACO Initiative was a modified version of the Next Generation ACO Model, and for this Performance Year, ACO participants were considered to be participants of the Next Generation ACO Model.
 Additionally, participants in the Vermont Medicare ACO Initiative may not simultaneously participate in the Medicare Shared Savings Program.

 The Vermont Medicare ACO Initiative qualifies as an Advanced Alternative Payment Model under CMS’ Quality Payment Program, allowing physicians and other clinicians to potentially qualify for Advanced Alternative Payment Model bonus payments.
 Additional information can be found on the Quality Payment Program web site.